nesvet/tmln/README.md

 ## 🔧 Performance

-The underlying data structures (AVL tree, hash map) ensure both efficient and predictable performance.
+The underlying data structures (AVL tree, hash map) ensure both efficient and predictable performance. `addMany`, `updateMany`, and `deleteMany` are highly optimized for bulk operations.

 -   **Get items (single date)**: `O(k)` where `k` is the number of items on that date.
 -   **Get items (date range)**: `O(log D + M*k)` where `D` is unique days, `M` is days in range.